agentsea/tide-ui/README.md

 We run two evaluations:

-1. Click-only eval - this is based on the test-set gathered from the specific UI.
+1. UI-specific clicking - this is based on the test-set gathered from the specific UI.
 We calculate the mean normalized distance from ground truth and compare this to the base Molmo and Moondream models + Claude Sonnet 3.5, a closed source option with clicking capabilities.
-2. Agent-based eval - this quantifies how much better an agent performs in the specific UI over a range of tasks.
+2. UI-specific agent task - this quantifies how much better an agent performs in the specific UI over a range of tasks.

 For more details see [evals/](./evals/).